Start a PTA

-This meeting focuses on review of the New PTA Organizational Manual and will assist the steering committee as they build standing rules, develop a budget and other items necessary for the charter meeting.
+This meeting focuses on review of the Starting Your New PTA Manual and will assist the steering committee as they build standing rules, develop a budget and other items necessary for the charter meeting.

 This is the meeting where the official vote to become a PTA/PTSA or council will take place.
 During this meeting, the charter memberships will be accepted (must have at least 25 members) and a vote on the standing rules, budget, and the nominating committee.

 These are a series of meetings in which the new PTA support team will assist your new officers in building a lasting foundation for your PTA.
 They will include training, goal setting, committee chair and volunteer recruitment, fiduciary responsibilities and much more.

 WSPTA Welcomes the following New Local PTAs in 2018-19:

 - Timberline Middle School PTSA 2.8.82 – May 2019